hbc/tutorials/scRNAseq/scRNAseq_analysis_tutorial/lessons/01_bcbio_run.md

 	Do the same for the R2, R3, and R4 files.

-7. Create metadata file as normal for bcbio run.
+8. Create metadata file as normal for bcbio run.
+Note that your FASTQ files are not demultiplexed, so you will often have multiple samples in each of the FASTQ files.

 	```
 	fileName,description